TedTschopp/tedt.org/_posts/Drafts/2023-10-17-You-Have-My-Sword-and-My-Bow-and-My-Axe.md

 Reload is the number of actions it takes to reload a ranged weapon.
 Please see Weapon Properties on Ammunition and Firearms to further understand this action.

-**Operators:** This is the number of people required to operate the weapon.
-Some large siege weapons and weapons with higher tech levels require more than one person to successfully use the weapon.

-**Radius.**  A weapon or the ammunition a weapon uses may do damage to more than just the target.
-In the case of explosives, this represents the damage done to everything within that radius.

-**_Explosive._** The explosive property denotes that the weapon does damage to everyone within the weapon’s radius as calculated from the point of impact.
-The number found after the Explosive keyword is the DC for the dexterity check that is required to avoid damage.

-**_High Explosive._** The high explosive property is a subtype of the Explosive property.
-This property denotes that the weapon does damage to everyone within the weapon’s radius as calculated from the point of impact.
-The number found after the High Explosive keyword is the DC for the dexterity check.
-On a successful check, the target takes half damage.

 **_Scatter_**.
 An attack is made against each creature within a 30ft cone.
 If an affected creature is adjacent to you, they suffer double damage to a hit.

 **Misfire.** Whenever you make an attack roll with a firearm, and the dice roll is equal to or lower than the weapons Misfire score, the weapon misfires.
 The attack misses and the weapon cannot be used again until you spend an action to try to repair it.
 To repair your firearm , you must make a successful Tinker’s Tools check (DC equal to 8+ misfire score)  If your check fails, the weapon is broken and must be repaired out of combat at half the cost of the firearm.

 **Explosive.**  Upon a hit, Each creature within 5 feet of the target must succeed on a DC 15 Dexterity saving throw or take the weapon's normal damage.
 If the weapon misses, the ammunition fails to detonate, or bounces away harmlessly before doing so.